Introduction

 Seek Legal Assistance for Your Asylum Application

-- 83% of applicants for protection were represented by legal counsel, with 53% of those receiving refuge.
+- 83% of applicants for asylum protection were represented by legal counsel, with 53% of those receiving refuge.

 - In contrast, only 19% of those without representation succeeded.

 At Vasquez Law Firm, we’re accessible at all times for urgent issues, ensuring you receive the best possible assistance in your immigration journey.
-To find a in 2025, consider:
+To find a lawyer in 2025, consider:

 - Seeking recommendations from trusted sources